-- Drop the selected fields on the Time Series drop zone.
+- Drop the selected fields onto the Time Series drop zone.

 You can also create charts using the Chart menu above the data pane or the Visualization type button on an existing card.
 For the Chart menu, only charts that are compatible with your data selection will be enabled.
 For the Visualization type menu, only compatible visualizations (including maps, charts, or tables) will be displayed.

-Time series graphs can also be created using Time Series, which is accessed from the Action button under Find answers > How has it changed?
+You can also create time series graphs using Time Series, which is accessed from the Action button under Find answers > How has it changed.

-When you drag a date/time field onto your page, the Chart drop zone is replaced with the Time Series drop zone.
-The reason for the change is because a time series graph is the only chart type that can be created using a date/time field.
+When you drag a date/time field onto your page, the Chart drop zone is replaced with the Time Series drop zone because a time series graph is the only chart type that can be created using a date/time field.

 - The Legend tab is used to view the symbols on the chart.
 The pop out legend button displays the legend as a separate card on your page.
 You can use the legend to make selections on the chart.
 To change the color associated with a value, click the symbol and choose a color from the palette or enter a hex value (unique symbols only).